TataAndBigData/NLP-capstone-project-Butler-Did-It-Agatha-Christie-Wrote-It-/README.md

 This type of error in multi-classification has been well described by Maya R. Gupta,Samy Bengio (Google Inc. ) in the study ‘Training Highly Multiclass Classifiers’: ‘In practice, the more classes considered, the greater the chance that some classes will be easy to separate, but that some classes will be highly confusable.’

-Despite the fact my dataset only has several dozen classes, not thousands of them, the issue is the same.
-So I will try to tackle this issue with a bigger dataset and new added features.
+Despite the fact my dataset only has 40 classes, unlike thousands of them described by Google researchers, the issue has been the same.
+So I in the next iteration my aim is to tackle this issue with a bigger dataset and new added features.
 The results are to be described in the chapter ‘Iteration 2.
 Modelling’.

 ## Iteration 2.
 EDA